How to Sell Solar Energy Back to Grid: Comprehensive Guide (2026)

 4. If you produce more than you use over a billing cycle, you typically receive a credit on your bill

-Bidirectional Meter The National Conference of State Legislatures reports that as of 2023, at least 38 states and Washington D.C. have mandatory net metering policies, though the specifics vary by state.
+Bidirectional Meter According to the National Conference of State Legislatures, as of 2023, at least 38 states and Washington D.C. have mandatory net metering policies, though the specifics vary by state.
+In Texas, only select providers still offer true competitive buyback rates, making timing critical for solar adoption.

 Types of Grid Connection Agreements